-Most students of IGOs have adopted neo-liberalist and realist approaches.
-Central questions in these approaches are why nation-states establish IGOs and how they contribute to safeguard nation-state preferences.
-Answers to both questions rest on cost-benefit rationalist analyses (Hasenclever, Mayer and Rittberger 1996).
-Recent studies of IGOs have made an 'institutionalist turn' and rediscovered questions of actor socialization, complex learning and cognitive framing of norms and rules (Checkel 2003; Trondal 2001).
-IGOs are pictured as more than empty vessels and neutral arenas in which state representatives gather (Finnemore 1996, 35).
-An equivalent rediscovery of institutions was made in the field of organization theory twenty years ago (March and Olsen 1984).
-The independent variables outlined beneath thus benefit from past theoretical discoveries.
-One additional criterion for selecting the independent variables has been how successfully they have survived past empirical tests.
+Basically, these rationalist accounts focuses on patterns of co-operation and conflict among states and see IEs as vehicles for maximizing state preferences and for lowering transaction costs.
+Recent studies of IEs have made a combined 'institutionalist and constructivist turn' and rediscovered questions of actor socialization, complex learning and cognitive framing of norms and rules (Checkel, 2003; Trondal, 2001; Trondal, 2004).
+IEs are pictured as more than empty vessels and neutral arenas in which state representatives gather (Finnemore, 1996, 35).
+An equivalent rediscovery of institutions was made in the field of organization theory twenty years ago (March and Olsen, 1984).
+The independent variables outlined beneath benefit from this organizational and institutional school of thought.
+One additional criterion for selecting the independent variables is how successfully they have survived past empirical tests.

 Formal organizations provide a codified and normative embodiment of their incumbents.
 In order to understand the process whereby actors adopt particular behavior and roles one has to unpack the normative structures surrounding them.
 Actors are bounded rational with limited computational abilities.
-Formal organizations provide cognitive and normative shortcuts and categories that simplify and guide actors' choice of selected parts of their behavioral and role repertoire (Simon 1975).
-Organizations provide cognitive maps that simplify and categorize complex information, offer procedures for reducing transaction cost, give regulative norms that add cues for appropriate behavior as well as physical boundaries and temporal rhythms that guide actors' perception of relevance with respect to behavior and role (Barnett and Finnemore 1999; March and Olsen 1998).
-Similarly, the international society has been portrayed "as a community of rule followers and role players..."
-(March and Olsen 1998, 952).
+Formal organizations provide cognitive and normative shortcuts and categories that simplify and guide actors' choice of behavior and role (Simon, 1957).

+Organizations provide cognitive maps that simplify and categorize complex information, offer procedures for reducing transaction cost, give regulative norms that add cues for appropriate behavior as well as physical boundaries and temporal rhythms that guide actors' perception of relevance with respect to behavior and role (Barnett and Finnemore, 1999; March and Olsen, 1998).
+Organizations also discriminate among what conflicts that are activated and what conflicts that are de-activated (Egeberg 2003b).
+By organizing civil servants into executive organizations within IGOs a system of "rule followers and role players..." are established above and beyond domestic executive institutions (March and Olsen, 1998, 952).

-Five organizational variables are outlined in the following, specifying conditions under which IE officials are likely to adopt supranational and transgovernmental behavior and roles in a more or less routinised way (Zürn 2003).
-Figure 1 reveals how these variables play out in our selected cases: the European Commission, the OECD Secretariat and the WTO Secretariat:
+Five organizational variables are outlined in the following, specifying conditions under which IE officials are likely to adopt supranational and transgovernmental behavior and roles in a more or less routinized way (Zürn, 2003).
+Table 2 reveals how these variables play out in our selected cases: the European Commission, the OECD Secretariat and the WTO Secretariat:

--- Figure 1 about here -
+-- Table 2 about here --

-Organizational properties
+H1: Organizational properties

-The first independent variable considered is the properties of organizations.
-Formal organizations are normative structures "composed of rules and roles specifying, more or less clearly, who is expected to do what, and how" (Egeberg 2003a, 117).
+The first independent variable considered is the core properties of organizations.
+Formal organizations are normative structures "composed of rules and roles specifying, more or less clearly, who is expected to do what, and how" (Egeberg, 2003a, 117).
 Executive organizations are organized horizontally and vertically.
-Two important horizontal principles of executive organization are sector/purpose, function and territory (Gulick 1937).
-Already Robert W. Cox and Harold K. Jacobson (1973) saw the organizational similarities between national bureaucracies and IEs.
-Most executive organizations, both domestic and international, are organized according to the principles of purpose and function.
-The argument here is that IEs organized by purpose and function are likely to accompany decision-making behavior and role perceptions that are functionally defined and less biased by territoriality.
+Two important horizontal principles of executive organization are sector/purpose, function and territory (Gulick, 1937).
+Already Robert W. Cox and Harold K. Jacobson (1973) saw the organizational similarities between national executive institutions and IEs.
+According to Wagenen (1971, 5 - original emphasis), "[t]he similarities overwhelm the differences between national and international administration".
+Most executive organizations, both domestic and international, are horizontally organized according to the principles of purpose and function.
+The argument here is that IEs organized by purpose and function are likely to accompany decision-making behavior and role perceptions that are functionally defined and not biased by territoriality.
 Hence, the territorial principle of Westphalia is transcended by a functional logic.

 IEs cover different policy sectors.
-This paper focuses on the trade sector and the research sector - two internationally oriented policy domains.
-Both sectors are covered by the EU, the OECD and the WTO, and interwoven by alleged contribution to increased trade and economic prosperity (European Commission 2000).
-Both sectors have also been increasingly subject to regulations and normative standardization from domestic governments and from IGOs such as the EU, OECD and WTO (Brunsson and Jacobsson 2000; Finnemore 1996; Woolcock 2000).
+This article focuses on the trade sector and the research sector - two internationally oriented policy domains.
+Both sectors are covered by the EU, the OECD and the WTO, and interwoven by alleged contribution to increased trade and economic prosperity (European Commission, 2000).
+Both sectors have also been increasingly subject to regulations and normative standardization from domestic governments and from the EU, OECD and WTO (Brunsson and Jacobsson, 2000; Finnemore, 1996; Woolcock, 2000).